Shritesh99/iSpecs-Reimagined_Server/README.md

-In iSpecs the client raspberry pi send the images obtain by picamera as a POST request and got the response of object detection in json format which will be spoken via tts engine in client.
+In iSpecs the client raspberry pi send the images obtain by picamera as a POST request and get the response of object detection in json format which will be spoken via tts engine in client.